The jazz studies program at USM has been in existence for over 50 years. Its ensembles

 Jazz scholarships are available through the department of bands for those students

-by Mr. Lawrence Panella pending completion of your audition.
+by Mr. Lawrence Panella pending completion of an audition.
 Non-jazz majors should

-audition for their respective applied instructor for a scholarship which is also issued
+audition for their respective applied instructor for a scholarship also issued through

-through the department of bands.
-Non-music majors interested in some sort of music
+the department of bands.
+Non-music majors interested in some sort of music scholarship

-scholarship should contact the University Bands at 601.266.4990 for information on
+should contact the department of bands for information on non-major scholarships.

 Yes.
 Most jazz core classes and ensembles are open to non-jazz and non-music majors